zyad19975/Pass-Keeper/README.md

-# GraduationProject_2019_2020
+# PassKeeper
-Pass keeper IC is used to securely save and mange all your passwords it connects to your computer using usb, it acts as your password manager.
-The user will use it as using the normal password manager that is built inside the web browser you login for the first time in a website the web browser asks if you want to save the new password, but instead of saving it locally it will send the account and password to our Pass keeper IC using usb, Pass keeper then will encrypt the password using 128-bit AES encryption and save it in it’s internal memory,  once you decided to login again to the same website, web browser will send only the account and pass keeper will search of the equivalent password in the internal CAM that will be encrypted using AES so it have to be decrypted before it encrypted again using session key generated for the site authentication.
+Pass keeper IC is used to securely save and mange all your passwords.
+It connects to your computer using USB and acts as your password manager.

+Our modified browser (which is based on Chromium) comes with a GUI for the PassKeeper system that allows users to save username and password combinations securely on the FPGA.
+Users are able to select the user they would like to login with afterwards, and by clicking on the `Login` button on any website without filling the username/password fields, users are able to login securely without communicating the stored username/password combinations outside of the FPGA.

 ## Structure
 **1.RTL**
 **2.Linux**